 Here at Unravel, we love starting conversations about anything that’s even remotely related to language, so if you would like to contribute, please write to us in advance and pitch your idea to us.
 Do remember, however, that Unravel is very serious about its commitment to accessible, jargon-free discussions of linguistic issues.
 The requirements for various types of articles are listed below, and general submission guidelines can be found farther down the page.

 We welcome any article that is related to and celebrates the world of languages and linguistics.
 Unravel works on a rolling deadline for all sections except for articles intended for our thematic Special Features.
+This means that we’re always accepting articles and will publish in time for the next issue.
 The next issue to be published is:

 Issue 13 Special Feature: Austronesian Languages